wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
 V1.7: ??-???-2024 by wavemotion-dave
-* Integrated the updated SN sound core for improved sound.
+* Integrated the updated SN sound core for more robust sound.
-* Fixed audio squeals and other odd noises in a few games (e.g. Borzork).
+* Fixed audio squeals and other odd noises in a few games (e.g. Borzork, Mission Destruct, etc).
 * Fixed RAM mirrors so more games play correctly - DSi defaults to RAM Mirrors ENABLED.
+* Fixed SAMS 16-bit memory read access so programs like SAMSTEST4 detect the memory.
+* New classic floppy disk read/write sounds (can be disabled in Global Settings).
+* Added new diagonal DPAD configuration to aid a few of the Q-Bert like games.
+* Added new options for 90% (slower than normal) and up to 150% (faster than normal) emulation.
+* Added the ability to auto-mount disks based on the filename.
+See File Types Supported in the readme for details.
-* Other minor cleanups and tweaks at time permitted.
+* Lots of minor cleanups and tweaks at time permitted.

 V1.6: 17-Aug-2023 by wavemotion-dave
 * New icon for Twilight Menu - woot!